 Minimalist pictogram showing a cannabis leaf and justice scale inside the outline of the United States — visualizing THCA vs THC legality across US states.

-THCA Legal Status in 2025 (Big Changes Coming)
+THCA Legal Status in 2026 (Rapid Changes Ongoing)

 thca vs thc faq